We detected that you're using an older version of Internet Explorer. please upgrade IE 11 or later

 Since periodontal disease appears to be a risk factor for both heart attack and stroke, it is extremely important to seek immediate treatment.
 Initially, the periodontist will conduct thorough examinations to assess the exact condition of the teeth, gums, and jawbone.
 X-rays can be helpful in determining whether bone loss is prevalent in the upper and lower jaw.

-If you have questions or concerns about periodontal disease and its relation to heart disease and stroke, please contact our office.
+If you have questions or concerns about periodontal disease and its relation to heart disease and stroke, please contact the team at Metrolina Periodontics and Dental Implants in Charlotte, NC at (704) 544-2224.

 Patient Forms